Helps prevent organ rejection after transplant surgery.

 - The list below includes some of the most commonly used medicines that can interact with cyclosporine.
 There are many other drugs not listed.
 Make sure your doctor knows the names of all the medicines you use.
 Tell your doctor if you are taking any of the following:

 - St John's wort, amiodarone, boceprevir, bromocriptine, colchicine, danazol, digoxin, methotrexate, metoclopramide, orlistat, sulfinpyrazone, tacrolimus, ticlopidine, or telaprevir

 - Any medicine to treat an infection, an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, celecoxib), birth control pills, medicine for seizures, medicine to lower cholesterol, a steroid, a diuretic (water pill), high blood pressure medicine, a potassium supplement, or medicine or treatment for psoriasis, including PUVA or UVB light therapy

 - If you are using sirolimus, take it 4 hours after you receive cyclosporine.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, anemia, bleeding problems, brain disease, high blood pressure, eye or visual problems (such as papilloedema), or a history of seizures (epilepsy).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, a bleeding disorder, high blood pressure, eye or vision problems, or a history of seizures.

 Possible Side Effects While Using This Medicine